-Acoustic guitars have sound holes to amplify sound.
-If you consider the guitar body as a resonance chamber, the sound hole allows for greater vibration of the soundboard (the top of the resonance chamber) and facilitates the release of internal resonance that would otherwise be contained within the guitar body.
+Acoustic guitars have sound holes to allow for greater vibration of the soundboard and facilitate the release of internal resonance that would otherwise be contained within the guitar body.

 How sound is created on the acoustic guitar

 While the answer above is a decent summary of the role of the sound hole, there’s a lot more detail we can go into that explains the purpose of the humble sound hole more clearly.
 To really grasp the concept though, and how it relates to the acoustic guitar we first need a quick overview on the physics of sound.

 Ever wondered why your acoustic guitar has that big old hole right in the middle?

 Forever the source of frustration, the sarlacc of plectrums, the sound hole actually plays a big role in how an acoustic guitar produces sound, or perhaps more accurately, amplifies sound.

 Sound occurs when an object vibrates.
 The vibration, causes the molecules in the air around it to vibrate, which in turn creates audible sound waves.

 If there is no air, there is no sound.

 Hence sound cannot exist inside a vacuum as demonstrated by English scientist Robert Boyle.